-Researchers have recently begun to evaluate the effects of interventions designed to increase the numbers and success of women in the economics profession.
+Researchers have recently begun to evaluate the effects of interventions designed to increase the numbers and success of women in STEM disciplines.
 For example, Bayer et al (2019) conducted a randomized controlled trial involving 2,710 undergraduate students across nine U.S. liberal arts colleges in the summer of 2016.
 The research team randomly assigned all incoming female and Hispanic, Black, Native American, and multiracial (collectively URM) students entering their first year of college at one of the nine liberal arts colleges to one of three experimental conditions: 1) a control condition with no email messaging; 2) a “Welcome” treatment that consisted of two emails encouraging students to consider enrolling in economics courses; and 3) a “Welcome + Info” treatment of two emails that encouraged students to consider enrolling in economics courses, but that also included information showcasing the diversity of research and researchers within economics, with links to educational materials on the website of the American Economic Association website featuring Black and women economics faculty, and research on racial and gender discrimination in a variety of contexts.
 The research team found that, while both treatments were effective in increasing enrollment in economics courses, the “Welcome + Info” condition emphasizing the diversity of economics was particularly impactful, raising economics course completion in the first semester by 3 percentage points or nearly 20 percent of the baseline rate, with positive effects across sub-groups.

 Porter and Serra (2020) randomly exposed 688 undergraduate students in introductory economics classes at Southern Methodist University in the Spring 2016 semester to classroom visits by successful women economics alumni, who gave 15-minute talks about the impact of studying economics on their career trajectories.
 Exposure increased the likelihood that a woman would major in economics by 8 percentage points over a baseline of 9%, nearly a 100% increase in the share of women economics majors.
 The likelihood that a woman would take an intermediate economics class the year following the introductory class also doubled, increasing by 11 percentage points over a baseline of 11%; likewise, the likelihood of taking another economics class at any time after the introductory class increased by 14 percentage points over a baseline of 18%.
 Male students’ choices were unaffected by the treatment.